DenverArtMuseum/mayer-2023/content/pope.md

 These objects were regarded as art and installed as such: The few photographs of the exhibition show simplified casework and minimal didactics, allowing for the audience to visually engage with individual works.
 Furthermore, the vessels were generously spaced, with many elevated on small lifts, signaling their special status.
 It is also of note that these pre-Columbian works were not placed in juxtaposition to modern paintings or sculptures but were instead presented on their own.

-In 1953, Hans and Mercedes Gaffron explained their decision to sell to the Art Institute in a letter to Rogers.[^25] Both wanted to keep the collection together, hoping that by doing so, it would continue to have a connection to their father.
+In 1953, Hans and Mercedes Gaffron explained their decision to sell to the Art Institute in a letter to Rogers.[^25] Both wanted to keep the collection together, hoping that by doing so it would continue to have a connection to their father.
 In a letter to her brother that Hans shared with Rogers, Mercedes also responded positively to the Art Institute’s art-focused installation, stating: “It would please me particularly if the collection remained in Chicago with Dr. Rogers who exhibited it so prettily instead of collecting dust in a museum of natural history.”[^26]

 Purchasing the Eduard Gaffron Collection was a major undertaking for the museum.
-If successful, the museum would need to create a new collecting area dedicated to the acquisition and display of Primitive Art.
+If successful, the museum would need to create a new collecting area dedicated to the acquisition and display of primitive art.
 Rogers and Rich were aware of the increasing interest in non-Western art in the US and abroad by museums and private collectors, that prices for these works of art were rising, and opportunities to enter the field were limited.[^27] They advised that the purchase be finalized quickly.[^28]

 ## Nathan Cummings and Chicago Collectors